Chapter 1: No jewel of mankind would ever make me

 Gone was the gentle touch.
 He would take, and she would let him.

 The press of his fingertips was rough and hot against her folds.
-Marian muffled a pant as a finger circled her entrance, priming with her own wetness.
+Marian muffled a pant as a finger circled her entrance where she was wet.
 She could not imagine how it would feel to have something inside her.

 He lifted her with a determined groan, backing her against the wall.
 She buried her face into his chest as his hand plunged down again to stroke her sex.
 His leather steamed, dampening with her sudden cry as his thumb dragged the glaze of her upward.
 She gasped haltingly as he flicked so close to that place she'd found in the dark and feared; where she'd always wanted Robin to rub with his weight on her, in the grass.
 There had never been enough time.